-The Berkshire Eagle Podcast: Insightful, in-depth discussions on the news
+The Berkshire Eagle Podcasts: Insightful, in-depth discussions on the news

 ABOUT THIS SERIES

 Berkshire Eagle Podcast host Mark Mills leads a weekly discussion on the news that resonates in the Berkshires and beyond.
 With local and special guests, The Berkshire Eagle Podcast goes behind the headlines with thought-provoking, in-depth and insightful interviews designed to get behind the how and why the news is happening.

 For more podcasts from The Berkshire Eagle, visit our Accents podcast.